 Accept Homework Resistance

 If your daughter refuses to study for her upcoming science test, despite your constant prodding, let go of control and let her do it her way.
-Your time is better spent after the test, celebrating wins and finding effective studying techniques for the weak spots.
+Your time is better spent after the test, celebrating wins, and finding effective studying techniques for the weak spots.

 Reward Homework Well Done